 During this time of struggle, Cathy Lund with the Walton Family Foundation paid a visit to the school and saw what Mrs. Chayka had seen – a vision of a successful school model.
 Through perseverance, hard work, planning, and a generous contribution from the Walton Family Foundation, Tatyana Chayka’s vision was realized – the school finished a tremendous first year and produced excellent results for the new students.

-Mrs. Chayka and the AMS team, fortunately, did not stop with one school of 30 students in Tucson, but have since opened another campus in Tucson and three more in Phoenix.
-The network now serves 2,500 students and is ranked among the top-performing charter networks in the state of Arizona; in fact, AMS Prince was named the 2016 Arizona Charter School of the Year.
-A key difference between AMS and other networks is AMS’s mission of only opening schools in undeserved neighborhoods, the ones most in need of high quality educational programs.
+Mrs. Chayka and the AMS team, fortunately, did not stop with one school in Tucson.
+Since 2000, the success of AMS’s flagship school led to recognition as a National Blue Ribbon School and the 2016 Arizona Charter School of the Year and to network expansion in both Tucson and Phoenix.
+For the 2020-2021 school year, AMS will serve over 7000 students across 9 campuses.
+A key difference between AMS and other networks is AMS’s mission of only opening schools in under served neighborhoods, the ones most in need of high quality educational programs.

 A central guiding question has continuously propelled AMS to move forward and keep growing: “If not us, then who will do this work?”
 AMS plans to continue to grow as long as there are communities in need of high quality educational programs.
 AMS’s growth and continued success is possible because of a team effort from families, AMS staff, and many others outside the immediate AMS team including organizations such as A for Arizona, Arizona Charter Schools Association, New Schools for Phoenix, the Walton Family Foundation, Charter School Growth Fund (and its consultants and partners who have helped the network formulate its growth plan), the program offices behind the federal and state Charter School Program grants, the many dedicated Governing Board members, and dozens of individual AMS supporters and partners.